When Can I Turn My Baby Around to Face Forward in the Car?

 *Amazon.com price as of post date.
 See full disclaimer.

-When it's time for a new car seat, check out our car seat buyers guide to ensure you pick the right one for your child’s needs.
+When it's time for a new car seat that has to meet forward-facing car seat requirements, check out our car seat buyers guide to ensure you pick the right one for your child’s needs.

-Once you make the switch, be sure you properly install the car seat in the new position, tightening all anchors and straps—including the extra tether if available.
+Once you make the switch, be sure to properly install the car seat in its new position, tightening all anchors and straps, including the extra tether if available.

 You should place the forward-facing seat in the middle of the back seat.
-This will provide extra protection, as that is the safest spot in the vehicle.
+This will provide extra protection since that's the safest spot in the vehicle.

 Compare the best car seats